The most expensive celebrity homes that are nothing short of palaces

 An empty entrance, simple hallways, a wooden kitchen, a rather deserted master bedroom, a tennis court, lush greenery, cosy yet sparse coffee corners and various interactive art installations make the Calabasas abode a unique home.

-Hero image: Courtesy Beyoncé/@beyonce/Instagram; Feature image: Courtesy Henry Kellner, Public domain, via Wikimedia Commons
+(Hero image credit: Beyoncé/@beyonce/Instagram; Feature image credit: Henry Kellner, Public domain, via Wikimedia Commons)

 Frequently Asked Questions (FAQs)